Three Laws of Robotics: Removal of the Three Laws

 The character Dr. Gerrigel uses the term "Asenion" to describe robots programmed with the Three Laws.
 The robots in Asimov's stories, being Asenion robots, are incapable of knowingly violating the Three Laws but, in principle, a robot in science fiction or in the real world could be non-Asenion.
-"Asenion" is a misspelling of the name Asimov which was made by an editor of the magazine Planet Stories.
-Asimov used this obscure variation to insert himself into The Caves of Steel just like he referred to himself as "Azimuth or, possibly, Asymptote" in Thiotimoline to the Stars, in much the same way that Vladimir Nabokov appeared in Lolita anagrammatically disguised as "Vivian Darkbloom".
+"Asenion" is a misspelling of the name Asimov, which was made by an editor of the magazine Planet Stories.
+Asimov used this obscure variation to insert himself into The Caves of Steel, just like he referred to himself as "Azimuth or, possibly, Asymptote" in Thiotimoline to the Stars, in much the same way that Vladimir Nabokov appeared in Lolita anagrammatically disguised as "Vivian Darkbloom".

-Characters within the stories often point out that the Three Laws, as they exist in a robot's mind, are not the written versions usually quoted by humans but abstract mathematical concepts upon which a robot's entire developing consciousness is based.
-This concept is unclear in earlier stories depicting rudimentary robots who are only programmed to comprehend basic physical tasks, where the Three Laws act as an overarching safeguard, but by the era of The Caves of Steel featuring robots with human or beyond-human intelligence the Three Laws have become the underlying basic ethical worldview that determines the actions of all robots.
+Characters within the stories often point out that the Three Laws, as they exist in a robot's mind, are not the written versions usually quoted by humans, but abstract mathematical concepts upon which a robot's entire developing consciousness is based.
+This concept is unclear in earlier stories depicting rudimentary robots who are only programmed to comprehend basic physical tasks, where the Three Laws act as an overarching safeguard.
+By the era of The Caves of Steel, featuring robots with human or beyond-human intelligence, the Three Laws have become the underlying basic ethical worldview that determines the actions of all robots.

 By other authors

 Roger MacBride Allen's trilogy

-In the 1990s, Roger MacBride Allen wrote a trilogy which was set within Asimov's fictional universe.
+In the 1990s, Roger MacBride Allen wrote a trilogy set within Asimov's fictional universe.
 Each title has the prefix "Isaac Asimov's" as Asimov had approved Allen's outline before his death.
 These three books, Caliban, Inferno and Utopia, introduce a new set of the Three Laws.

-The so-called New Laws are similar to Asimov's originals with the following differences: the First Law is modified to remove the "inaction" clause, the same modification made in "Little Lost Robot"; the Second Law is modified to require cooperation instead of obedience; the Third Law is modified so it is no longer superseded by the Second (i.e., a "New Law" robot cannot be ordered to destroy itself); finally, Allen adds a Fourth Law which instructs the robot to do "whatever it likes" so long as this does not conflict with the first three laws.
+The so-called New Laws are similar to Asimov's originals with the following differences: the First Law is modified to remove the "inaction" clause, the same modification made in "Little Lost Robot".
+The Second Law is modified to require cooperation instead of obedience.
+The Third Law is modified so it is no longer superseded by the Second, i.e., a "New Law" robot cannot be ordered to destroy itself.
+Allen adds a Fourth Law, which instructs the robot to do "whatever it likes", as long this does not conflict with the first three laws.

 The philosophy behind these changes is that "New Law" robots should be partners rather than slaves to humanity, according to Fredda Leving, who designed these New Law Robots.
 According to the first book's introduction, Allen devised the New Laws in discussion with Asimov himself.
 However, the Encyclopedia of Science Fiction says that "With permission from Asimov, Allen rethought the Three Laws and developed a new set."